Reinecker Lab

 We use in vivo models of ischemic acute kidney injury in mice, and in vitro model systems to perform detailed studies of proinflammatory genes activated by renal ischemia/reperfusion.

-The Zhong Lab investigates the fundamental mechanisms of inflammation across metabolic disorders, tumor immunology, and neurodegenerative diseases, with the goal of identifying actionable pathways and developing targeted therapeutic strategies.
+The Zhong Lab investigates the fundamental mechanisms of inflammation across metabolic disorders, cancer, and neurodegenerative diseases, with the goal of identifying actionable pathways and developing targeted therapeutic strategies.

 Dr. Cowell has built a research program focused on the development of bioinformatics and computational biology methods for studying the immune system and infectious diseases.